Sutlej Express

 The Sutlej Express is an Express train belonging to Northern Railway zone that runs between Firozpur Cantonment and Chandigarh Junction in India.
 Earlier, it was used to run between Firozpur Cantonment and Ludhiana Junction, Later it was extended up to Chandigarh Junction.
 It is currently being operated with 14629/14630 train numbers on a daily basis.

+History

+Before Partition of India in 1947, there was a train named Sutlej Express connecting Samma Satta Junction near Bahawalpur with Ludhiana Junction.
+The train used to cover 532 km in 10 hours 30 mins time having average speed of 50.67 kph & travelling via Lodhran, Kasur & Firozpur.
+But this service was withdrawn after partition of India from 15 August 1947.

 Service

-The 14629/Sutlej Express has average speed of 48 km/hr and covers 230 km in 5 h 40 m.
-The 14630/Sutlej Express has average speed of 49 km/hr and covers 230 km in 5 h 05 m.
+The current 14629/14630 Sutlej Express has average speed of 47.20 kph and covers 236 km in 5 hrs 00 mins.

 Route and halts

 The important halts of the train are: